You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 • records reasonably needed to protect BTR, users, creators, artists, rights holders, and third parties.

-We may share relevant portions of rights notices, complaints, counter-notices, or evidence with affected users, rights holders, representatives, service providers, payment processors, legal advisors, insurers, regulators, courts, or law-enforcement authorities where reasonably necessary or legally required.
+We may share relevant portions of rights notices, complaints, counter-notices, or evidence with affected users, rights holders, representatives, service providers, payment processors, legal advisors, insurers, regulators, courts, child-safety authorities, or law-enforcement authorities where reasonably necessary or legally required.
 We may withhold, redact, or limit disclosure where appropriate for privacy, safety, confidentiality, privilege, fraud prevention, legal risk, or platform integrity.

 14. Data retention